fdev-looper/global-developer-ranking-system/README.md

 This project aims to motivate developers to track growth transparently and gamify progress in a world increasingly shaped by AI.

+## 📌 How to Get Ranked

+Want to add yourself to the leaderboard?
+It’s simple:

+1. Fork this repository
+2. Add your:
+   - Full Name
+   - Rank (self-declared or community nominated)
+   - GitHub/Twitter/LinkedIn
+   - Short reason why you deserve the spot 💪
+3. Submit a **Pull Request**
+4. Boom.
+You’re part of the system.

+---

+## 🧠 Final Thoughts

+> **Disclaimer:**
+> This leaderboard is **not officially endorsed by any institution or AI authority**.
+> It is a **fun, creative initiative** powered by ChatGPT references and public data.
+> Please don’t take the ranks too seriously — instead, treat them as a **cool way to track, motivate, and inspire yourself and others** on your dev journey.

+---

+🛠 Built by **Anuj Shukla**
+📍 Made in India | 🌍 Shared with the World
+🧠 Powered by curiosity and AI